Insurance Coverage for Your International Move

 Which is the best insurance for international moves?

-Best protection is usually in the form of coverage that insures against everything, and will be insured from damage, loss or theft in transit.
+The best protection is usually in the form of coverage that insures against everything and will cover damage, loss, or theft in transit.
 This is most popular for valuables and belongings.
 Please consult our moving professionals for specifics on this insurance coverage.

 Is moving insurance mandatory?

-Most reputable moving companies insist on some type of basic liability coverage, even though they are not legally bound to.
+Despite not being legally required, most reputable moving companies insist on basic liability coverage.
 Though you may not need as much coverage for small shipments, we strongly suggest full insurance so that no incident can damage or destroy your items during overseas transport.

 What is the process for filing an insurance claim?

-All claims must be made at time of delivery by including details of any damage in photographs and writing the insurance carrier.
-Most providers have filed claims within 30-90 days of reporting the delivery with supporting evidence such as repair estimates and original purchase receipts.
+Claims must be made at delivery by sending the insurance carrier photos and written details of any damage.
+Most providers have filed claims within 30–90 days of reporting the delivery with supporting evidence, such as repair estimates and original purchase receipts.

-What sort of evidence or documentation do I have to submit a claim?
+Could you please let me know what type of evidence or documentation is required to submit a claim?

-Make sure to pack the bill of lading, original inventory list and photos/video of damage, as well as the estimate for repairs, your insurance policy and claim form.
+Make sure to pack the bill of lading, original inventory list, and photos/videos of damage, as well as the estimate for repairs, your insurance policy, and claim form.
 Keep receipts for large purchases.

 What’s the typical claims timeframe?

-Time constraints range between 30-90 days to claim from receipt and notification of damage/loss on delivery.
+Time constraints range between 30 and 90 days to claim from receipt and notification of damage/loss on delivery.